unicef/drone-4sdgtoolkit/content/about/_index.en.md

 ![Icons for ISG, BMZ, GitHub, and The Office of the Secretary General's Envoy on Technology](/drone-4sdgtoolkit/images/dpgpartners002.jpg)

 For more information, [visit the Digital Public Goods Alliance.](https://digitalpublicgoods.net/)

-### The Drones for SDG toolkit target audience:

-1. Users of solutions, content such as the UN, other humanitarian agencies, Governments, policymakers, program directors, and private sector drone practitioners or startups.

-2. Developers of relevant drone solutions that are looking to increase visibility and use of their solutions; or are looking to build on existing open-source code for development of new applications.

-# How to make a contribution to the Drones for SDGs Toolkit